 Rich Moore joined Sony Pictures Animation in 2019 to develop, produce and direct original animated features.
-He is currently serving as producer on "Vivo," Sony Pictures Animation’s first-ever animated musical, featuring all new songs from Lin-Manuel Miranda, releasing theatrically on June 4, 2021.
+He is currently serving as producer on "Vivo," Sony Pictures Animation’s first-ever animated musical, featuring all new songs from Lin-Manuel Miranda.

 Prior to joining Sony Pictures Animation, Moore directed Walt Disney Animation Studios’ 2016 Oscar®-winning feature “Zootopia” with Byron Howard.
 His directorial debut with Disney Animation was the 2012 Oscar-nominated feature “Wreck-It Ralph,” and he most recently directed that film’s Oscar-nominated sequel, “Ralph Breaks the Internet,” with Phil Johnston.

 Moore has directed several classic episodes of “The Simpsons” and was a sequence director on “The Simpsons Movie.”
 He became one of the original three directors on “The Simpsons,” directing numerous episodes over the series’ first five seasons, including the Emmy® Award-winning “Homer vs. Lisa and the Eighth Commandment.”